Jeanne Shaheen: 2014

-On election night, even as her party lost control of the Senate, Shaheen won reelection with 51% of the vote to Brown's 48%.
+On election night, even as her party lost control of the Senate, Shaheen won reelection by 15,837 votes.
 As a measure of how Republican New Hampshire once was, Shaheen is only the second Democrat in the state's history to win two terms in the Senate.

 2020

-Shaheen was reelected in 2020 with 57% of the vote to Republican nominee Bryant “Corky” Messner's 41%.
+Shaheen was reelected in 2020 defeating Republican nominee Bryant "Corky" Messner by 124,549 votes.
 She is the first New Hampshire Democrat elected to three full terms in the Senate.
 The only other Democrat to be popularly elected more than once from New Hampshire, Thomas J. McIntyre (who held the seat Shaheen currently holds), served the remainder of Styles Bridges's last term before being elected to two terms in his own right.